michabirklbauer/projects/README.md

 - ### InstaTools

-  A small python package to access and deal with Instagram data (follow-up to deprecated InstaPython):
+  A small python package to access and deal with Instagram data:

   [InstaTools](https://t0xic-m.github.io/instatools/)